LearnPress/learnpress/readme.txt

 + Improve performance

 = 2.1.9.7 =
-+ Fixed bug: get Invalid Post Type error when click link in LearnPress Status widget in Dashboard
++ Fixed get Invalid Post Type error when click link in LearnPress Status widget in Dashboard
 + Cannot enroll course again when order is move to trash
-+ Fixed: date time in quiz history not translated
++ Fixed date time in quiz history not translated

 = 2.1.9.6 =
 + Fixed issue when 2 users do a quiz at the same time
 + Fixed issue with course item permalink when set the Wordpress site URL to another directory
 + Fixed calculate passing course grade wrong
 + Fixed number student enrolled not correct
-+ Fixed bug: display wrong duration of lesson in list of lesson in admin.
++ Fixed display wrong duration of lesson in list of lesson in admin.
 + Remove code not compatible with PHP 7
-+ Fixed: conflict with Yoast SEO, content of lesson not auto add paragraph
++ Fixed conflict with Yoast SEO, content of lesson not auto add paragraph

 = 2.1.9.5 =
 + Fixed minor bug related to purchase course